fyodor-org-uk/fyodor/random-generators/index.md

 }
 {% endhighlight %}

-You can give it a maximum value to generate numbers up to, or specify a `Range` for specific lower and upper bounds to what should be generated.
+Quite self-explanatory hopefully but notice the call to `randomValues()` in its `next()` implementation, this is Fyodor's internal way of managing the source of randomness for its generators.
-Notice the call to `randomValues()` in its `next()` implementation, this is Fyodor's internal way to manage the source of randomness for its generators.
  This gives it the ability to reproduce test failures or any other scenario by using a specific seed value - using random data to create more effective tests is all well and good but it can be frustrating to see intermittent failures and have no way to track them down.

-The methods on the `RDG` class form Fyodor's public API for creating random data generators, check out the user guide for what it can do, how to use it and extending it to create your own generators.
+The methods on the `RDG` class form Fyodor's public API for creating random data generators, check out <a href="{{ site.baseurl }}/user-guide">the user guide</a> for what it can do, how to use it and extending it to create your own generators.

 Generating data with tighter formatting is also a useful addition for tests - here’s an email address generator: